openjdk/amber-docs/site/design-notes/templated-strings.md

 #### What's wrong with string interpolation?

 The only case handled by most other languages that support string interpolation is the simplest one -- uninterpreted concatenation.
+Picking an example at
+random:

 ```
 // Scala